vipoo/iRacingReplayOverlay.net/README.md

 * Only tested with audio codec PCM
 * Video capture software must respond to ALT+F9 or F9 keypress to start/stop recording
 * Replays must captured details of all competitors (Under the graphics options, set the Max Cars to a number greater than number of competitors before recording a replay session)
+* Tested on Windows 7/Windows 8 only
+* Requires 64x version of windows